a-karma/Bogor_Workshop/DAY_1/Session2.md

 > Question: Have a look at your prompt again, what do you see?

-After activating an environment all software installed in it become immediately accessible. let's check whether we can use bedtools now:
+After activating an environment all software installed in it become immediately accessible.
+Let's check whether we can use bedtools now:

 ```sh
 bedtools --help